Friends, colleagues react to death of longtime Michigan Congressman John Conyers Jr.

 -- Rev. Al Sharpton

-I am more than saddened by the loss of a dear friend, colleague, & political pioneer.
-John Conyers spent a lifetime in public service dedicated to civil rights and justice for people of color in America.
-His legacy will continue to impact generations to come.
+I am more than saddened by the loss of such a dear friend, colleague, and political pioneer.
+John Conyers, Jr. spent a lifetime in public service, leading the charge on civil rights, social justice and equality for people of color in America.
+His life and legacy will continue to impact many generations to come.
+I extend my sincere condolences to his wife Monica, his sons John Conyers, III and Carl, and the rest of the Conyers’ family.

 -- Rep. Brenda Lawrence